iExecBlockchainComputing/documentation-tools/README.md

 ### PR time

-Open a Pull-Request from your branch to the `develop` branch.
+Open a Pull-Request from your branch to the `staging` branch.

 A preview of your changes will be rendered on the staging environment.